enterprise-oss/osso/README.md

 <a href="#"><img align="right" src="https://raw.githubusercontent.com/ksensehq/eventnative/master/artwork/com-n.png" width="40px" /></a>
 ##  Community
 We'd be thrilled to receive community contributions, but please note that Osso is owned and managed by a for-profit company, EnterpriseOSS, and you will not be compensated for your contributions.
-The goal of the project is to provide boilerplate code that you can evaluate to be certain you're confident running it in production, lowering the cost of adding better security for your customers while staying off of the SSO Wall of Shame.
+The goal of the project is to provide boilerplate code that you can evaluate to be certain you're confident running it in production, lowering the cost of adding better security for your customers while staying off of the [SSO Wall of Shame](https://sso.tax/).

 <a href="#"><img align="right" src="https://raw.githubusercontent.com/ksensehq/eventnative/bb6a40cc5f0a84d29b270f510ea4f632f3314e71/artwork/ksense-logo.svg" width="40px" /></a>
 ## Open Source

 Osso is developed and maintained by EntepriseOSS with a Business Source License.
-BSL is used by companies like Sentry and MariaDB.
-While not _technically_ an open source license according to OSI, you are only prohibited from using Osso to compete with EnterpriseOSS hosted Osso plans.
+BSL is used by companies like [Sentry](https://sentry.io/_/open-source/) and [MariaDB](https://mariadb.com/bsl-faq-mariadb/).
+While not _technically_ an open source license according to OSI, you are only prohibited from using Osso to compete with hosted Osso plans offered by EnterpriseOSS.